FritzBo/PaMILO/README.md

 `<pamilo_cli> -h` shows all available parameters.

+For a list of all parameters with short explanations, use `<pamilo_cli> -h`.

 ## Instance format
 The format of an instance needs to be supported by Gurobi. ([Supported formats](https://www.gurobi.com/documentation/9.5/refman/model_file_formats.html)).
-All multiobjective parameters (Priority, Weight, AbsTol, and RelTol) are ignored.
+All multi-objective parameters (Priority, Weight, AbsTol, and RelTol) are overwritten by PaMILO.
-For some formats (for example lp) the parser still needs the fields, just insert some dummy values in this case.
+In some formats (for example lp) the parser still needs those fields, just insert some dummy values in this case.
 If the demand is there, this could be changed so that tolerances are taken into account.